Use the Startup tool in Tools > Startup:

 - Click the Tools icon on the left, then click Startup

-- You will see a list of all items that have been set to start automatically with Windows.
-Those that have been disabled will state ‘No’ in the Enabled column.
+- You should see a list of all items set to start automatically with Windows.
+Disabled items show a No in the Enabled column.
 (See the screenshot below for reference.)

-- To prevent a program from starting with Windows, select the program entry and click Disable.
+To stop a program starting with Windows, select the program, and click Disable.

-- To prevent a program from starting with Windows and to remove it from the auto-start list, select the program entry and click Delete.
+To stop a program from starting with Windows (and remove it from the list of programs that Windows starts automatically), select the program, and click Delete.

 Most of the third-party apps you installed on your PC should be safe to disable.
 Here are some common apps that are set to auto-start with Windows:

 Note: As the answer to this question also depends on how you use your PC, we recommend you use a search engine like Google (or an alternative) to research whether certain apps are safe to disable or not.

 Health Check and the Startup tool (CCleaner Professional):